RWS/ISHDeploy/Source/InfoShare.Deployment.PowerShell/CmdletsUsage/ISHDeployment/ISHDeployment.md

-# Using the ContentEditory commandlets
+# Using the ContentEditor commandlets

 ##  Get-ISHDeployment
-CopyCodeBlockAndLink(GetAndSetISHDeploymentCmdlet.ps1)
+CopyCodeBlockAndLink(GetISHDeploymentCmdlet.ps1)